permissionlessweb/cw-headstash/secret-crates/README.md

     - ~~claiming headstashes~~
     - registering ibc-blooms txs
     - processing ibc-bloom mempool
+- scripts: scramble order of addr registered for eligiblility
 - snip120: implement DWB
 - IBC: add support for polytone ( in order to successfully handle cross chain )
 - ~~headstash: use dwb for each snip120 total_claim (not needed, non-unique value)~~